One of the things I’m very intentional about when leading a small group is building a sense of community and belonging.

-If there’s new people in the group these should help them feel more comfortable part of the group and help everyone get to know one another a little more.
+If there are new people in the group these should help them feel more comfortable as part of the group and help everyone get to know one another a little more.

 Start by getting everyone to grab 3 or 4 different coloured M&M’s from the pack.
 Each colour will have a question associated with it, it’s completely up to you what these questions but here are a few ideas: